PEDSnet/Data_Models_Public/PEDSnet/docs/COVID-19 Cohort.md

 2325|HCW-COVID-19 Test Negative
 6749|HCW-COVID-19 Test Result Unknown

+### Weekly Submission (Starting April 10th, 2020)
+Using the data resource, we will maintain up to date **(weekly)** descriptions of the demographics and major clinical characteristics of COVID-19 cohorts, as well as an overall picture of health care utilization, to inform public health and health system responses.

+Please utilize the PEDSnet data submission resource **transfer2.chop.edu** to submit the covid-19 cohort for your site.

+Please use the following convention for submission:

+[Site_Name]\_Covid-19\_[Submission_date].extension

 ### Healthcare Workers

 To capture health care workers (HCW), create a record in the observation table using the following concept_ids: